Outcomes in Higher Education

 The Postsecondary Commission (PSC) aspires to be a federally recognized accreditor of institutions of higher education that produce high rates of economic mobility for their students.
 PSC is led by a fully independent Board of Commissioners.

-PSC will accredit new and existing institutions that clearly improve the economic mobility of their students.
+PSC will accredit institutions that clearly improve the economic mobility of their students.

-PSC-accredited institutions will be accountable for, and transparent about, their student outcomes, especially outcomes related to economic mobility.
+PSC-accredited institutions will be accountable for, and transparent about, their student outcomes, especially outcomes related to the economic returns their programs generate for students.
 The characteristics of the institutions that PSC will accredit are described further here.

-As required by US Department of Education (ED) regulations, PSC will practice its accreditation model with partner institutions over the next several years, before submitting to ED its application for recognition.
+As required by US Department of Education (ED) regulations, PSC will work with partner institutions to practice, pilot and receive feedback on its accreditation model over the next several years, before submitting to ED its application for recognition.
 PSC will request federal recognition as an institutional accreditor with Title IV gatekeeping authority.